peckb1/advent-of-code/README.md

 * Day 13 Finally had to code up the chinese remainder theorem
 * Day 18 Created a generic solver that can easily include new operators with any priority for those operators
+* Day 20 I enjoyed building the puzzle and then finding the sea monsters!
+It was fairly straight forward, just a lot of code.

 #### 2021